hazelcast/hazelcast/docs/design/sql/04-protocol.md

 1. **Receiver (R)** - receives data and responds with flow control messages

 The following messages are used:
-1. `batch` - batch of rows sent from a sender to a receiver
+1. `batch` - a batch of rows sent from a sender to a receiver
 1. `flowControl` - flow control message sent from a receiver to a sender

 ### 3.1 Batches

-Data is first accumulated in batches on sender's side.
-The batch is then serialized and sent over the wire in `batch` message.
-The sender doesn't expect an ack for every batch from the receiver.
+Data is first accumulated in batches on the sender's side.
+The batch is then serialized and sent over the wire in the `batch` message.
+The sender doesn't wait for an explicit ack for every batch from the receiver.
 Multiple batches could be sent one after the other.
-The last batch in the stream has special marker, denoting end of the stream.
+The last batch in the stream has a special marker, denoting the end of the stream.

 *Snippet 9: Batch protocol*
 ```